Rydersel/EDUrange_Cloud_Docs/pages/Database/schema.md

 - Has many `Session` records
 - Has many `ActivityLog` records
 - Has many `ChallengeInstance` records
+- Has many `GroupPoints` records
 - Can be an instructor in many `CompetitionGroup` records
 - Can be a member of many `CompetitionGroup` records
+- Has many `ChallengeCompletion` records
+- Has many `QuestionCompletion` records
+- Has many `QuestionAttempt` records

 ### CompetitionGroup